The AI-first unified platform for front-office teams

 Tips for Developing and Practicing EI

-As Emotional Intelligence (EI) is a set of skills and behaviours, some people will be naturally adept at certain areas.
-However, EI can be developed, learned and enhanced.
+As Emotional Intelligence (EI) is a set of skills and behaviors, some people will be naturally adept at certain areas.
+However, EI can be developed, learned, and enhanced.

 Here are some practical ways to practice EI daily: